huggingface/candle/candle-book/src/guide/mnist/saving_loading.md

 > 9 train loss:  1.75989 test acc:  0.61%
 ```

-Of course this function will fail if the file doesn't exist or
-is malformed for the current model,
-so adding a check to see if the file exists could be beneficial.
+Note that loading the weights will fail if the specified file does not exist or is incompatible with the current model architecture.
+Implementing file existence checks and appropriate error handling is left to the user.